YHZ-EPIC/devops_backend/README.md

-# devops_backend
+# Backend for Devops Project

-Backend of DevOps Project
+Implemented a Pipeline to **Build -> Deploy** using .yml file in Repository using Azure DevOps and Azure Portal.